faoezg/QuadrupedA1Controller/README.md

 - git clone the unitree_ros repository
 - inside unitree_ros: copy contents of unitree_ros_to_real into the corresponding folder
 - download unitree_legged_sdk v3.3.4, unzip and place the sdk into where it belongs in unitree_ros_to_real
-- build the catkin packages
+- git clone this repository
-- either remove or replace the a1_description package with our repository
+- build the packages (catkin_make / catkin build)

 ## Usage:
 launch gazebo simulation and low level controllers (for motorCMD message):